thw1021/DSRRANS/README.md

 Please refer to [dso repo](https://github.com/brendenpetersen/deep-symbolic-optimization) for the meaning of training parameters.

+# Help

+If you encounter problems, feel free to open an issue.
+You can also send an email to me (thw1021@nuaa.edu.cn, Hongwei Tang).

 If you find this work useful for your research, please consider citing our work:
 ```
 @article{doi:10.1063/5.0135638,